Milco: Learned Sparse Retrieval Across Languages via a Multilingual Connector: Introduction

 \paragraph{MILCO Training.} We adopt a two-stage training procedure.
 First, we propose \emph{Sparse Alignment Pretraining (SAP)}, which maps multilingual inputs to English lexical targets, in contrast to prior dense alignment methods that operate in low-dimensional latent space~\citep{reimers2020making}.
 SAP leverages widely available bitext corpora instead of scarce multilingual relevance labels, enabling large-scale multilingual pretraining.
 Alignment pretraining enables the model to then be fine-tuned with contrastive training using distillation~\citep{lassance2024splade}, which enhances retrieval effectiveness while preserving grounding.
 Crucially, SAP is a prerequisite: without alignment, contrastive training leads to semantic collapse, harming effectiveness.

 \paragraph{LexEcho Head.} We observe that uncommon entities, especially from non-Latin languages, are often lost when projected into English.
 To address this, we introduce LexEcho, a dual-view LSR head illustrated in Figure \ref{fig:mlsr_architecture}.
-The \emph{English view} is obtained by max-pooling over the logit matrix of an English MLM head, with our multilingual connector enabling it to operate across many languages.
+The \emph{pivot (English) view} is obtained by max-pooling over the logit matrix of an English MLM head, with our multilingual connector enabling it to operate across many languages.
 The \emph{source view} selectively echoes input tokens through a special \echo{} token, preserving entities that the English view fails to capture and assigning higher scores to more important tokens.
 This approach allows the model to represent entities it has never seen before or cannot translate.

 Across 39 languages, our 560M MILCO model sets a new state of the art for Learned Sparse Retrieval in both multilingual and cross-lingual settings.
-On MIRACL, our best model surpasses BGE-Sparse, BGE-Dense, and Qwen3-Embed 8B by +34.1\%, +4.5\%, and +3.58\% nDCG@10, respectively, while also providing transparent representations.
+On MIRACL, our best model surpasses BGE-Sparse, BGE-Dense, and Qwen3-Embed 8B by +34.1\%, +4.5\%, and +3.6\% nDCG@10, respectively, while also providing transparent representations.
 Experiments also show that the proposed LexEcho head enhances robustness to tail entities, yielding an +4.2\% overall improvement on MIRACL.
-Like Matryoshka Representation Learning, MILCO supports controllable efficiency via post-hoc pruning, surpassing Qwen3-Embed 0.6B with only 30 active dimensions per document.
+Like Matryoshka Representation Learning, MILCO supports controllable efficiency via post-hoc pruning, surpassing Qwen3-Embed 0.6B with only 30 active dimensions per document, while achieving 3\(\times\) lower retrieval latency and 10\(\times\) smaller index size.

 \paragraph{Our Contributions:} \squishlist \item We introduce \textsc{MILCO}, a multilingual connector architecture that maps queries and documents into a shared English lexical space, unifying multilingual and cross-lingual retrieval within a single model.
 Its \textsc{LexEcho} head provides dual lexical views, enhancing robustness to unseen or uncommon entities or concepts.